ariatemplates/editors-tools/ultimate-poc/resources/README.md

 Each property will create a specific handler, and they follow precedence rules:

-1. `status`: if no `handler` nor `view` are specified, a handler sending this status will be automatically created
+1. `status`: a handler sending this status will be automatically created
-1. `view`: if the handler is not defined, a  handling rendering this view will be automatically created
+1. `view`: a  handling rendering this view will be automatically created
 1. `handler`: a custom function

 ## Server configuration